primiano/perfetto-docs/docs/instrumentation/track-events.md

 }
 ```

-This type of trace event is scoped, which means it will cover the time from
+This type of trace event is scoped, under the hoods it uses C++ [RAII].
+The
-when the function began executing until the point of return.
-You can also
+event will cover the time from when the `TRACE_EVENT` annotation is encoundered
+to the end of the block (in the example above, until the function returns).

-supply (up to two) debug annotations together with the event.
+You can also supply (up to two) debug annotations together with the event.

 ```C++
 int player_number = 1;